tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 this procedure for an overwrite in response to a remote change:

 1. Write a temporary file, say ``.foo.tmp``.
-2. If there are pending notifications of changes to ``foo``, reclassify as a conflict and stop.
+2. Use the procedure described in the `Fire Dragons_` section to obtain an initial classification as an overwrite or a conflict.
+If there are pending notifications of changes to ``foo``, reclassify as a conflict and stop.
 3. Set the ``mtime`` of the replacement file to be *T* seconds before the current time.
 4. Perform a ''file replacement'' operation (explained below)